Cpstrommen/network-pi/README.md

 ### Post-installation Configuration
 - Add DNS blocklists to PiHole avaliable at [The Firebog](https://v.firebog.net/hosts/lists.php)
+    * Optional: add local DNS names for each local service's web UI in the PiHole UI
 - Customize Homer dashboard by editing `/homer/config.yml` on the host
 - Add HomeBridge to Apple Homekit by using the web gui at `server-ip:8581`
 - Fetch VPN peer keys from `./config/wireguard` on the host